BC Human Rights Tribunal awards $15,000 for an employer’s refusal to interview a Deaf candidate

 • Membership in the Law Society of BC, or eligibility for immediate transfer

-• At least 5 years experience as a practicing lawyer
+• At least 1-3 years experience as a practising lawyer

-• Familiarity with human rights laws or other relevant areas of law
+• Familiarity with human rights laws and tribunal procedures

 • Outstanding organizational skills